-He’s also co-authored a renowned book on corporate apologies and is an experienced speaker on the importance of saying the right thing at the right time.
+He has also co-authored a well-known book on corporate apologies and speaks regularly on saying the right thing at the right time.

 The Difference Between an Operational Problem and a Crisis

-Operational failures happen when a company doesn’t deliver what it promises – think flight cancellations, product recalls, or even running out of the key item you’re supposed to sell (like when KFC famously ran out of chicken).
+Operational failures happen when a company does not deliver what it promises - think flight cancellations, product recalls, or even running out of the key item you are supposed to sell (like when KFC famously ran out of chicken).

 Cultural failures are trickier, often related to a company's values or leadership behaviour - such as insensitive remarks from executives or advertising campaigns that offend the public.

-Both types can escalate fast when customers share their frustrations via social media.
+Both types can escalate fast when customers share their frustrations via social media, which is why many teams keep a crisis communications playbook for public channels as well as direct customer updates.

 Saying 'Sorry' (or Not): The Real Impact